Let’s first get it right!

 What is the backstory of Gita?

-Let us imagine to be in Kurukshetra battlefield in ancient India for a moment.
+Let us imagine being on the Kurukshetra battlefield in ancient India for a moment.
 The war between cousins Pandavas and Kauravas is about to begin.
 Armies are organized, the generals are assigned, and Arjuna, the greatest warrior of his time, is ready to defeat his enemies.

 Arjuna, a Pandava prince, is no ordinary warrior.
 He is the most skilled archer of his time whose archery skill has surpassed everyone else.
 He has achieved several celestial weapons and won many battles in the past.
 In fact, the Pandavas are counting on Arjuna to win this war.